pupsresearchlab/pups.github.io/_pages/about.md

 <b>Advising</b><br/>
 I am currently seeking interested graduate students to start in September 2024.
 Application instructions can be found [here](https://www.ualberta.ca/computing-science/graduate-studies/programs-and-admissions/applications-and-admissions/index.html).
+If you are looking for a description of the types of research you would be joining, check out the [PUPS](https://bkacsmar.github.io/pups) research group page.

 <!--